activitypods/activitypods/packages/events/README.md

 #### Emitter's side effects

 - The recipients are added to the `/invitees` collection.
-- The recipients are added to a WebACL group which can view the event.
+- The recipients are added to a WebACL group which can view the event and the `/attendees` collection.

 #### Recipients' side effects